langdon/summit-2015-lab-15812/labs/chapter5.md

         cd /tmp
         atomic run wordpress-rhel7-atomicapp

-You will be prompted for each parameter.
+1. You will be prompted for each parameter.
 Where default parameters are provided you may press `enter`.
+Parameters you will need:

+  * wordpress image: `192.168.135.2:5000/wordpress`
+  * mariadb image: `192.168.135.2:5000/mariadb`
+  * database password: your choice
+  * db_name: default `[enter]`
+  * db_user: default `[enter]`

 The mariadb atomic app should be downloaded.
 The wordpress and database pods and services should be deployed to kubernetes.
 By default the deployment is in debug mode so expect a lot of terminal output.

 Check the deployment progress in the same way we did in lab 4.